Started: May 2008

 Finished: October 2011

-Summery: The deal was simple: Anton was to kidnap Teresa for ransom.
+Summery: The deal was simple: Anton was to kidnap Leah for ransom.
 He was to call her mother and demand 2 million dollars for the safety and release of her daughter, but there was a third party and they would be sorry they dealt with Anton Chigurh.

 Anton is a stealthy person.
 He could slip in do the job and slip out without anyone being the wiser.
 Though as he neared the house with loud music playing, the house of his target, he didn't have to worry too much about the noise he might make.
 She would be none the wiser until it was too late.